 Collaboration with a community, its arts and cultural institutions, and its schools are at the heart of this residency partnership model.
 Crafted around artistically preeminent concerts, Cleveland Orchestra residencies feature proven programs in audience development, musician training, community engagement, and music education.
 Cleveland’s consummate professionals teach the young musicians who will build tomorrow’s great orchestras and dedicate family concerts to building the world’s future audiences.

 The Cleveland Orchestra believes that music should play a significant role in the development and enrichment of society.
 Cleveland’s music director, Franz Welser-Möst, has set the stage with his artistic passion, his philosophy about music and its role in education, and his engaged leadership style.
-Along with the leadership of the Musical Arts Association and executive director Gary Hanson, he is building The Cleveland Orchestra’s future in Northeast Ohio, nationally and internationally by defining a unique role for the Orchestra in the global context of the 21st century.
+Along with the Orchestra's leadership in Northeast Ohio, he is building The Cleveland Orchestra’s future at home, nationally, and internationally by defining a unique role for the Orchestra in the global context of the 21st century.

 Cleveland Orchestra Residencies

-- Miami: The Cleveland Orchestra serves more than 20,000 adults and young people in the Miami-Dade community through a variety of concerts and community engagement activities including school programs and coaching with university students.
-The Orchestra performs four weekends of concerts each year at the Adrienne Arsht Center for the Performing Arts of Miami-Dade County and partners with numerous community organizations.
-For more information, please visit clevelandorchestramiami.com.
+- Miami: The Cleveland Orchestra serves thousands adults and young people in the Miami-Dade community through a variety of concerts and community engagement activities including school programs and coaching with university students.
+The Orchestra performs concerts each year at the Adrienne Arsht Center for the Performing Arts of Miami-Dade County.

 - Vienna: The Orchestra’s residency at the famed Musikverein (home of the Vienna Philharmonic) is the first of its kind by an American orchestra.
 The Orchestra held its sixth Musikverein residency in the autumn of 2013 as part of a xx-concert European Tour, and returns for more concerts in 2014.